Ulls/serverless-on-kubernetes/README.md

 ip address show
 ```

 Copy the IP address on the eth1.
-Do this for all your VMs.
+Do this for all your VMs and your host machine.
 Edit the each VMs /etc/hosts files and enter so that you can reference these machines by name.
 `vi /etc/hosts` and add...
 ```
 <IP of master>    master
 <IP of minion1>   minion1
 <IP of minion2>   minion2
 ```
+You should now have 3 Vagrant VMs (master, minion1 and minion2) running on your host mahcine.
+The 3 VMs and the host machine should be able to resolve each other by name having added the entries to the `/etc/hosts` file.

 # Kubernetes Installation and Configuration
 ### Install helper software and disable selinux